Milk and other dairy product risk identification

 - based on DSA processed information, measure performance and effectiveness of selected Dairy Standard Agency project goals (internal verification).

-- collect national and international dairy industry specific information that relates to food safety and quality aspects and disseminate scientific based information to DSA stakeholders (government institutions, organised industry, DSA Directors and Members).
+- collect national and international dairy industry-specific information that relates to food safety and quality aspects and disseminates scientific-based information to DSA stakeholders (government institutions, organised industry, DSA Directors and Members).

 Statistical and trend analysis is based on all data captured by the DSA in South Africa.
 Profile determination can therefore also be conducted on all processing facilities regardless of what dairy product is manufactured by processor or producer/distributor.